lucasjellema/speakerpool-app/README.md

 ### URL Parameters
 - Use `sprekerId` query parameter to directly open a specific speaker's details (e.g., `index.html?sprekerId=123`)
 - Use `parDataFile` query parameter to specify an alternative data source
+- Use `parDeltasFolder` query parameter to specify a folder for delta files that override or extend the main data

 ### Dashboard Interactions
 - Click on company segments in the pie chart to see speakers from that company